jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/manual.rst

   the controllers and the PC.

-* **Calibration** - Once the controllers are physically connected, the software has been compiled and you have the base configuration files, you can proceed to the :ref:`calibration steps <calibration>` to identify some values specific to each arm and controller pair.
+* **Calibration** - Once the controllers are physically connected, the software has been compiled, and you have the base configuration files, you can proceed to the :ref:`calibration steps <calibration>` to identify some values specific to each arm and controller pair.
   The process depends on the generation of arms: